ApeironTsuka/wooting-sdk/README.md

 ## Profile mode:
 ```
 leds.profileUpdateKeyboard(): Pushes the internal Profile buffer to the keyboard.
-This is a different one than what is stored in leds.profile
+This is a different one than what is stored in leds.profile.
-The following are identical in behavor to their Array mode counterparts
+The following are identical in behavor to their Array mode counterparts.
 leds.profileChangeLoc(row, col, r, g, b)
 leds.profileChangeKey(keyCode, r, g, b)
 leds.profileChangeResetLoc(row, loc)